The vision of the British Columbia Municipal Safety Association is to be the health and safety resource of choice.

 - Customer focused – providing quality and cost-effective training programs and services to meet members’ needs

-- Innovative – setting the standard for health and safety solutions by embracing new ideas and technologies
+- Innovative – raising the standard for health and safety solutions by embracing new ideas and technologies

 The BC Municipal Safety Association began in the early 90’s as a small group of municipal safety officers who wanted to share experiences, safety programs, safety horror stories, etc. We have been registered under the Societies Act of BC, since October 1994.
 For the first sixteen years we operated solely with volunteer help, and managed to create several training programs (see “Resources”) and several OH&S conferences.